What town do you live in or live close to?

 North Carolina’s intellectual property has its own unique challenges and opportunities.
 For example the state’s competitive business environment can lead to frequent trademark and trade secret disputes.
 Plus North Carolina’s strong trade secret and consumer protection laws give businesses powerful tools to protect their intellectual property.
 A local attorney will know how to apply these state specific laws to your case so you have a solid legal strategy.

 North Carolina courts have their own procedures and rules and a local attorney means you’re working with someone who knows the judges, opposing counsel and legal customs.
-This experience is invaluable in navigating pre trial motions, negotiating settlements or presenting your case in court.
+This experience is invaluable in navigating pre trial motions, negotiating settlements or presenting your case in the United States District Court — Eastern District of North Carolina.

 Local Firm Resources